 - | 20 Apr 15

+On Friday, you might have read executive editor and me Susie Ochs’s experiences with our out-of-the-box, retail purchased MacBooks.
+We had many glitches in setup and configuration, many confirmed by other MacBook owners and some by people who had experienced the same problems in setting up new Macs.
 But the one truly unexpected part had to do with migration.
-Because of an OS X mismatch–the MacBook shipped with 10.10.2 and my MacBook Air had 10.10.3 installed–I was unable to use the initial setup assistant to migrate.
+Because of an OS X mismatch–the MacBook shipped with 10.10.2, and my MacBook Air had 10.10.3 installed–I could not use the initial setup assistant to migrate.
 (If I’d been persistent, I could have booted into the Recovery Disk on the MacBook, used network recovery to download and install 10.10.3 on the startup partition, and then proceeded.)

 Related Articles :

-- Apple rolls out cheaper Retina iMac, 15-inch MacBook Pro with Force Touch
+- Apple rolls out cheaper Retina iMac, 15-inch MacBook Pro with Force Touch.

 - Update your iOS 9.x Devices Now!

 - Think Retro: When Apple’s User Guides explained it all

 - Sony’s semi-smart watch now has a smaller version and a leather strap with NFC